Atomize101/movieCompare/README.md

 1. Need to somehow fetch data about movies
     - Need to find an outside API to find a list of movies to show information from
+    - We will be using the OMDB Api

 2. Need to build the autocomplete widget for the input box
     - Need to write out a list of rules that define how autocomplete works